When you have bad credit, it can be difficult to get a credit card – and it’s easy to get stuck in a negative financial cycle.

 There are no penalty rates, and pre-qualification won’t show up as a hard pull on your credit report.
 You can also check your FICO score each month with this card.

-The Milestone Gold Mastercard is not a secured card.
+The Milestone Gold Mastercard® is not a secured card.
 You can see if you pre-qualify before you submit an application.
 Most cardholders will receive a $300 limit when they first approved.
-However, consider the annual fees range from $35 to $75 during the first year.
+However, consider the annual fees range from $35 – $99*.

-The annual fee is waived in the first year and ranges from $35 to $99 after that.
-The APR for the Milestone Gold Mastercard is currently 23.90%, and the card comes with Mastercard Gold Benefits.
+The annual fee is waived in the first year and ranges from $35 – $99* after that.
+The Milestone Gold Mastercard® comes with Mastercard Gold Benefits.

 Green Dot Platinum Visa